kevinzhongxu/CasOligo/README.md

-## Example 3: Retrieve the 20nt gRNA-target-site oligonucleotide from database
+## Example 3: Retrieve the 20nt gRNA-target-site oligonucleotide sequence from database
-We already made a database of gRNA-target-site oligonucleotides for almost all metazoans and plant species that are available in SILVA (Quast et al., 2003).
+We already made a database of gRNA-target-sites (Zhong et al., 2020) for almost all metazoans and plant species that are available in SILVA (Quast et al., 2003).
 If you have an idea on which host taxon to cut and its name, then you can use search.db.byname function to retrieve the oligo.

 ```r
 #To sucessuffly search a database, the name of taxon should be same as Silva database